What Karma Really Means (It's Not Cosmic Revenge)

 This is the question that haunts everyone who thinks about karma: Why do some terrible people live in luxury?
 Why do some genuinely kind people suffer endlessly?
 If karma is real, how is this fair?

-The Buddhist answer is uncomfortable but logical: you're only seeing one frame of a very long movie.
+The Buddhist answer is uncomfortable but logical: you are only seeing one frame of a very long movie.

 Buddhism teaches that consciousness continues across multiple lives.
-The karma ledger isn't balanced in one lifetime—it's calculated across many.
+The karma ledger does not balance in one lifetime; it balances across many.
 That corrupt CEO enjoying his yacht?
 He might be spending the last of his "karmic savings" from past lives, while accumulating massive debt for the future.
-That kind grandmother who can't catch a break?
+That kind grandmother who cannot catch a break?
 She might be paying off old debts while building a fortune of good karma for what comes next.

 Think of it like a bank account.
 You can have a large balance and still go into debt.
 You can be broke and still be saving.
-The balance you see today doesn't tell the whole story.
+The balance you see today does not tell the whole story.

-There's also a concept called "karmic commutation"—where serious consequences from past karma get reduced through present practice.
+There is also a concept called "karmic commutation", where serious consequences from past karma get reduced through present practice.
 Someone might experience small hardships now precisely because their spiritual work has lightened what would have been a much heavier blow.
 From the outside, it looks unfair.
-From the karmic ledger, it's actually a win.
+From the karmic ledger, it looks like a win.

 How Karma Actually Works